 Firefox Parental Control Extensions

 This extension offers high-quality filtering at both free and premium levels.
-FoxFilter is a personal content filter that can block pornographic content quite impressively, as it bases its keywords and phrases on Microsoft’s blocking filters.
-Categories are also a big part of this extension, and help you remember every area to set limitations on.
+FoxFilter is a personal content filter that can block explicit content quite impressively, as it bases its keywords and phrases on Microsoft’s blocking filters.
+Categories are also a big part of this extension and help you remember every area to set limitations on.
 And when trying to find FoxFilter in Firefox, it under the main menu under “Options,” not under “Extensions.”